jeffgbutler/microservice-workshop-java/docs/setup.md

 | JAVA_HOME| Set to the home directory of your JDK installation (for example, \Program Files\Java\jdk-10.0.1) |

 ## Setup for Eclipse
-1. Install Eclipse from http://www.eclipse.org/downloads/ - for these exercises the "Eclipse IDE for Java Developers" package is sufficient.
+1. Install Eclipse from [http://www.eclipse.org/downloads/](http://www.eclipse.org/downloads/).
+For these exercises the "Eclipse IDE for Java Developers" package is sufficient.
 If you plan on using Eclipse for web development in the future, then we recommend installing the "Eclipse IDE for Java EE Developers" package
-1. Clone the repository from https://github.com/jeffgbutler/microservice-workshop-java.git, or download the zip from https://github.com/jeffgbutler/microservice-workshop-java/archive/master.zip
+1. Clone the repository from [https://github.com/jeffgbutler/microservice-workshop-java.git](https://github.com/jeffgbutler/microservice-workshop-java.git), or download the zip from [https://github.com/jeffgbutler/microservice-workshop-java/archive/master.zip](https://github.com/jeffgbutler/microservice-workshop-java/archive/master.zip)
 1. Open Eclipse, make a new workspace
 1. Import 4 projects from the "/exercises" directory in the cloned code repo (File->Import...->Existing Maven Project)
 1. Start the web service in the `movie-award-service` project by navigating to `microservice.workshop.movieawardservice.MovieAwardServiceApplication.java` and running the class as a Java application